Medill School of Journalism, Media, Integrated Marketing Communications

-Areas of focus for the council include global learning, global safety and security, international students and scholars, global partnerships, the globalization of research initiatives, the internationalization of the curriculum, globalizing Northwestern’s engagement mission, and the development and implementation of Northwestern’s globalization strategic plan.
-The council will also serve as a conduit between the schools and Northwestern Buffett.
+Areas of focus for the council include global learning, global safety and security, international students and scholars, global partnerships, the globalization of research initiatives, the internationalization of curricula, globalizing Northwestern’s engagement mission, and implementing Northwestern’s globalization strategic plan.
+The council also serves as a conduit between the schools and Northwestern Buffett.

 Medill School of Journalism, Media, Integrated Marketing Communications

 Sheri Carsello, M.A., CRA, is the Interim Associate Dean for Research at the School of Communication.
 She received her M.A. in production from SoC’s Department of Radio, Television and Film.
 Active in the field of sponsored research administration for 23 years, she held positions at the Program of African Studies (PAS), Accounting Services Research and Sponsored Programs (ASRSP), and the Office for Sponsored Research (OSR).
 Sheri has served on numerous sponsored project pilot and advisory committees at NU and is an active member of the Northwestern University Research Administration Leadership (NU RAL) group headed by the OSR Executive Director.
 Sheri was on the initial steering committee for Northwestern University Research Administration Professionals (NURAP) where she was involved in programming.
 She also served as the Programming Co-Chair for the Association of Northwestern University Women (ANUW).

 Bienen School of Music